ZornsLemma/my-price-log-docs/index.md

 # Overview

-This app helps you record prices of products at local stores and compare them.
+This Android app helps you record prices of products at local stores and compare them.
 It works entirely offline:
 * You enter a list of stores.
 * You enter a list of products sold at those stores.
 * You enter, update and confirm the prices of those products at those stores as you shop.